 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 Nobody wants to get injured in an accident.
-If you or a loved one I’ve been hurt and an accent in the past, then you may be seriously considering purchase a medical payments or personal injury protection (PIP) coverage.
+If you or a loved one I’ve been hurt in an accident in the past, then you may be seriously considering the purchase of medical payments or personal injury protection (PIP) coverage.

 This can be a smart move if you think that a collision-induced injury could have a significant financial impact on you.
 It may not be the right auto insurance coverage option in all cases though.

 Under some circumstances, you may not need medical payments car insurance coverage.
 Below, we’ll clear at the confusion and let you know whether or not PIP/MedPay coverage is right for you.